Weight-Loss Medications vs. Peptides for Weight Loss

 • Both approaches require physician supervision — self-administration is not safe

-• Dr. Kamen designs individualized weight management programs combining the most appropriate tools for each patient
+• Dr. Kamen designs individualized weight management protocols combining the most appropriate tools for each patient

 Common Questions